-As of March 31, 2021, including sales of shares that did not settle until April 2021, the Company had approximately \$12.7 million of gross sales of its common stock available under the February 2021 ATM Program and approximately \$335.6 million of gross sales of its common stock available under the March 2021 ATM Program.
+As of September 30, 2021, the Company had approximately \$152.1 million of gross sales of its common stock available under the March 2021 ATM Program.
+The February 2021 ATM Program was fully utilized as of June 30, 2021 and is no longer active.

 The capital and credit markets can fluctuate and, at times, limit access to debt and equity financing for companies.
-The Company has been able to access capital; however, there is no assurance the Company will be able to do so in future periods or on similar terms and conditions as a result of COVID-19.
+The Company has been able to access capital; however, there is no assurance the Company will be able to do so in future periods or on similar terms and conditions as a result of COVID-19 or other factors.
 Many factors impact the Company's ability to access capital, such as its overall debt level, interest rates, interest coverage ratios and prevailing market conditions.
 Increases in the Company's proportion of floating rate debt will cause it to be subject to interest rate fluctuations in the future.

-The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at March 31, 2021 was \$8.7 billion (consisting of \$6.0 billion of consolidated debt, less \$459.9 million of noncontrolling interests, plus \$3.1 billion of its pro rata share of unconsolidated joint venture debt).
+The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at September 30, 2021 was \$7.2 billion (consisting of \$4.5 billion of consolidated debt, less \$456.8 million of noncontrolling interests, plus \$3.1 billion of its pro rata share of unconsolidated joint venture debt).
 The majority of the Company's debt consists of fixed-rate conventional mortgage notes collateralized by individual properties.
-The Company expects that all of the maturities during the next twelve months will be refinanced, restructured, extended and/or paid off from the Company's line of credit or cash on hand.
+The Company expects that all of the maturities during the next twelve months will be refinanced, restructured, extended and/or paid off from the Company's line of credit or cash on hand

-Given the continued disruption and uncertainties from COVID-19 and the impact on the capital markets, the Company has secured extensions of term from one to three years of its near-term maturing non-recourse mortgage loans on Danbury Fair Mall, Fashion Outlets of Niagara, FlatIron Crossing, Green Acres Mall and Green Acres Commons (See "Financing Activities" in Management's Overview and Summary).
+Given the continued disruption and uncertainties from COVID-19 and the related impacts on the capital markets, the Company has secured extensions of term from one to three years of its near-term maturing non-recourse mortgage loans totaling an aggregate of approximately \$950 million on Danbury Fair Mall, The Shops at Atlas Park, Fashion Outlets of Niagara, FlatIron Crossing, Green Acres Mall and Green Acres Commons.
+On October 26, 2021, the Company's joint venture closed a \$65 million, five-year loan, including extension options, that bears interest at LIBOR plus 4.15% to refinance The Shops at Atlas Park, which replaced a \$67.5 million loan on the property.
+The Company's joint venture in FlatIron Crossing is currently negotiating a commitment for a new five-year \$200 million loan to replace the existing \$198.2 million loan on the property (See "Financing Activities" in Management's Overview and Summary).